efrecon/mqtt/README.md

 This library provides a new option to the main `mqtt` command called `-socketcmd`.
 This command will be used to open the connection to the remote MQTT broker and is meant to facilitate use of [TLS] for securing connections.
 By default, `-socketcmd` is set to `socket`, thus providing the same behaviour as the original implementation.
-The command can instead be set to an invokation of `::tls::socket` making it easy to open connection to TLS-secured MQTT brokers, usually running on port `8883`.
+The command can instead be set to an invokation of `::tls::socket` making it easy to open connections to remotely facing TLS-secured MQTT brokers, usually running on port `8883`.

   [TLS]: https://tcltls.rkeene.org/